saishnu25/saishnu25/README.md

 Project 2 - Tesla Dealership:
 - Coordinated a team of 5 peers to compile Java code to program a shopping website for Tesla vehicles offered up to the 2020 models including a purchase and receipt feature.
-- Managed 5 independent functions integrations by debugging 15 code errors, resulting in 1,000+ lines of code working efficiently.
+- Managed 5 independent function integrations by debugging 15 code errors, resulting in 1,000+ lines of code working efficiently.

 Project 3 - Skybox:
 - Developed a skybox where users were able to move and observe models loaded within the skybox area through the use of OpenGL, SOIL, C, and C++ that consisted of 550+ lines of code.

 Feel free to explore the repositories for my various projects and assignments.
-Do note that some repositories consists of my work done throughout my college and university life.
+Do note that some repositories consist of my work done throughout my college and university life.

 ## Contact Me 📥
-If you have any questions, or just want to connect, I'd be happy to hear from you.
+If you have any questions or just want to connect, I'd be happy to hear from you.
 Feel free to reach out via email at saishnu2503@gmail.com.

 ## Let's Connect 🗣️
 I enjoy connecting with fellow developers and exploring new opportunities.
 Feel free to connect with me on LinkedIn to stay connected.

 LinkedIn: https://www.linkedin.com/in/saishnu25/

-### Thank you for visiting my GitHub profile!
+### Thanks for visiting my GitHub!
 I hope you find something interesting and valuable in my repositories.
 Happy coding!